 economic segments including NRIs.
 Financing housing sector in rural and

 urban parts of India is a thrust area.
-The Bank''s lending to housing
+The housing loan portfolio of

 With the objective of ensuring that all deserving students get